 It’s hard to really build community and get to know your students if you are only there for a day (or maybe even a class period in secondary).
 My first tip for classroom management for substitute teachers is to bring something to share about yourself and tell your story.
 Students buy in and behave for people they like.

 You aren’t trying to be friends with your students but you should start by connecting with them.
 Tell them about your experience and your family.
 Share something cool you know about the content they are studying.
 Do it quickly, less than five minutes so that you can get into the lesson plans for the day but doing so will cement you as a real person in your students’ minds.

 Know the general discipline plans for the school and the classroom

 I have found that classroom management for substitute teachers goes much smoother when they are aware of the systems already in place.

 Know if the school uses an overall behavior plan like PBIS (Positive Behavioral Intervention and Supports) or Boystown Skills.
 You don’t have to be an expert, but asking a colleague or office staff member what the protocol is for certain behaviors will help guide your day.
 It also will allow you to know the expectations for common areas and classroom behaviors as well as how to address positive and negative behaviors that students may show.

 Then, when you get into the classroom, review the teacher’s rules and expectations (they are likely hanging around the classroom).
 Ask students to repeat the behavior expectations to you to make sure you are all on the same page.
 By following the teacher’s expectations you will keep things consistent for the kids, which will help the day run smoothly.

 Incentivize positive behavior.

-Using these classroom management skills for a substitute teacher will not only help your days go better, they will make you a more-requested, sought after sub!
+Using these skills will help you with classroom management for substitute teachers not only to help your days go better but will also make you a more-requested, sought-after sub!
 Try these skills in your classroom experience in order to have more worry-free days as a guest teacher.